jzlyy/kubernetes-binary-install-1/README.md

 High Availability (HA) Cluster using kubeadm and keepalived (Docker container runtime)

->This project provides a one-click script for rapidly deploying a highly available Kubernetes cluster (supports versions 1.24+) in production environments, utilizing Containerd as the runtime and Calico as the CNI.
+>This project provides a one-click script for rapidly deploying a highly available Kubernetes cluster (supports versions 1.24+) in production environments, utilizing Docker as the runtime and Calico as the CNI.

 ## Table of Contents
 - [Features](#Features)